cmookj/bookshelf/README.md

 When adding a new document, the software asks users to input the metadata above.
 Then it copies the document file into an appropriate sub-folder in the root-folder.
+It automatically manages the file hierarchy; each document is copied to a sub-folder which is named as the document's category.
+If there exists another file with the same name, it appends ` (n)` to the name of the new file with an appropriate number `n` to avoid the duplication of the name.
-It automatically manage the file hierarchy and manual movement of the sub-folders and files ruins the integrity of the database.
+Note that manual movement or renaming of the sub-folders and files ruin the integrity of the database.

 When an entry is removed, the metadata of the related document is deleted from the database, and the document file is moved into `inbox` folder in the root-folder.